Help Westchester Honor the Heroes and Victims of 9/11

 Courtesy Village of Buchanan

 The towns of Buchanan, Cortlandt, and Croton-on-Hudson will join together again this year for a joint ceremony at Croton Landing, just off Route 9.
 The site’s memorial, “Reaching Through the Shadow,” was dedicated in 2016, and functions as a working sundial marketing the pivotal hours of the tragedy between 8 a.m. and 4 p.m.
-The memorial ceremony will be held just as procession begins, and shuttle service to the site is available.
+The memorial ceremony will be held just after.
 For more information, call the Croton-on-Hudson Village Manager's office at 914.271.4848

 Eastchester Town Hall — 8:35 a.m.